madank4421/VSDBabySoC/README.md

 ![image](images/out_port.png)

-However, further down in the same LEF file, we see two obstruction layers (highlighted that completely block the OUT port region:
+However, further down in the same LEF file, we see two obstruction layers (highlighted) that completely block the OUT port region:

 ![image](images/oldavsddac.png)

 These obstructions prevent routing through that area, causing the congestion.
+So these Obstructions need to be cleared.

+## Solution: Remove the Obstructions

 After removing those obstructions, the OUT port becomes accessible:

 ![image](images/avsddac.png)